 Several different things can cause knee pain.
 It is important to see a doctor to get an accurate diagnosis so that you can receive the proper treatment.
 Some common causes of knee pain include:

 The symptoms of a knee injury will vary depending on the type and severity of the injury.
 The following symptoms are common with knee injuries:

 -Difficulty walking or bearing weight on the affected leg

 Types of Knee Conditions

-There are many types of causes like the ones above that can cause knee injury, but what types of knee issues are there?
+There are many types of causes, like the ones above, that can cause knee injuries, but what types of knee issues are there?
 Here are some common knee conditions that you may have heard of:

 –Patellar tendonitis: Inflammation of the tendon that connects the kneecap to the shinbone